osprey-dcs/feed-core/README.md

 Provides displays and databases geared toward SLAC production operations.

-To use the screens in srcDislplay, you must incorporate srcDisplay/calc.list into your local installation's EDM config/calc.list
+To use the screens in srcDisplay, you must incorporate srcDisplay/calc.list into your local installation's EDM config/calc.list